 No submitted written work is required for this course.

 Interviews are held in mid-December.
-If you are interviewed at Jesus you can typically expect two separate interviews with different tutors.
-The interviews will involve some general questions, but most of the time will be spent discussing logical and mathematical topics.
+If you are interviewed at Jesus you can typically expect at least two separate interviews with different tutors (one for Computer Science and one for Philosophy).
+The interviews for Computer Science will involve some general questions, but most of the time will be spent discussing logical and mathematical topics.

 The Department of Computer Science at Oxford enjoys a high reputation, both nationally and internationally, for the excellence of its teaching and research, and is among the largest in the country.
 Research at Oxford covers a very wide range in both theoretical and applied Computer Science.
 It attracts generous research funding and draws students and visiting faculty from all parts of the world.
 The following degrees are available at postgraduate level: